-A Phase 2B prospective, blinded, randomized, placebo controlled, international multicenter study to assess restoration of coronary artery blood flow and resolution of ST segment deviation after a single subcutaneous injection of RUC-4 in subjects with ST-elevation myocardial infarction presenting in the ambulance (pre-hospital setting)
+A Phase 3 prospective, blinded, randomized, placebo controlled, international multicenter study to assess the safety and efficacy of a single subcutaneous injection of zalunfiban in subjects with ST-elevation myocardial infarction in the pre-hospital setting

 Sites and inclusion

-This multi-center study will be conducted at up to 15 clinical sites (hospitals/ambulance services) in the Netherlands and Czech Republic.
-In the Celebrate trial, a total of 1668 subjects will be enrolled within two years, with a 12-month follow‑up period.
+This multi-center study will be conducted at up to 45 clinical sites (hospitals/ambulance services) in Europe and North America.
+In the Celebrate trial, a total of 2499 subjects will be enrolled within 2,5 years, with a 12-month follow‑up period.

 The first patient was included in the Isala hospital/Ambulance IJsselland, Zwolle, the Netherlands on April 24, 2021.

 Coordinating Principal Investigator:

 Prof. A.W.J.
 Van ‘t Hof, MD PhD (Interventional cardiologist, Head interventional cardiology, MUMC+, Maastricht)